Could a Vacation Make You Tired?

 - Don’t overextend yourself before vacation.
 Get several good nights of sleep before leaving and start refreshed.

 - Make accommodations as familiar and comfortable as possible.
 For example, when making reservations, request a quiet room if you are sensitive to noise.
-Bring your own pillow and comfortable pajamas to simulate and remind you of the comfort of your own home
+Bring your own pillow and comfortable pajamas to simulate and remind you of the comfort of your own home.
+Book in a hotel that has an infrared sauna so you can maintain your wellness routine abroad.

 - Eat and drink moderately.
 Overeating may cause indigestion and alcohol consumption can cause you to wake in the middle of the night, disrupting a full night of rest.